Boran/docker-drupal/README.md

 ```

 # Thanks
-The very first interation was based on a pattern from https://github.com/ricardoamaro/docker-drupal.git
+The very first iteration was based on a pattern from https://github.com/ricardoamaro/docker-drupal.git

 Sean Boran, 25.Sep.2014  https://github.com/Boran/docker-drupal